codingMustache/codingMustache/README.md

 ## Joke of the Day

-I used to work in a shoe recycling shop.
-It was sole destroying.
+“Hold on, I have something in my shoe”  “I’m pretty sure it’s a foot”

 ## Home Server Up-Time